eastgenomics/themis/TAT_audit/README.md

     - The 002 project name and the Staging Area run folder name

 ## Usage
-Run the script to query the last X (number supplied in credentials.json) number of months from today via:
+Run the script to query the last X (int supplied in credentials.json) number of months from today via:

 ```
 python TAT_queries.py